Billionaire Ransom: Plot

 Mr. Hartmann, Kyle, and Jonathan discuss the whole ordeal, with Mr. Hartmann stating that he finds it hard to believe that one man came up with this whole scheme, but Jonathan comments that since all of the mercenaries are dead there is no one left to question raising eyebrows from Kyle and Mr. Hartmann.
 Just then a phone rings it is revealed to be Jonathan's second cellphone, Amy asks "why don't you answer it" she then asks "you want to tell me why the last seven calls from Speckc's cellphone came from the one you're holding?

 Jonathan realizes he's been made, but quickly denies the accusations right before Mr. Hartmann punches him in the face.
-He berates him saying "a lot of good innocent people died because of him" Amy says that her father taught her to be strong, to look out for herself he taught her well.
+He berates him saying "a lot of good innocent people died because of him."
+Amy says that her father taught her to be strong and to look out for herself and that he taught her well.
 Jonathan continues pleading his innocence as he is dragged away by the authorities, Kyle comforts Amy as Mr. Hartmann looks on proud of his son.